Church Origins

 The site of the old Kirk at Crawfordjohn has been used in one form or another for centuries.
 The present building uses stones and foundations of greater antiquity, but the main building was erected in the 19th century.
 Early photographs reveal alterations during the early years of the 20th century, and also show the extension which housed a heating system, sadly no longer functioning!!
 Also shown is the later addition of a porch.

-Among the earliest tombstones in the surrounding graveyard are some dated from 1691, and some of the stones have skull and crossbones on them.
-More details can be found in the Crawfordjohn Churchyard booklet available from the museum or by post.
+More details on the tombstones can be found in the Crawfordjohn Churchyard booklet available from the museum or by post.